rcriii42/DHLLDV/README.md

 ### Right Panel
 * An interactive head-flow-velocity plot of the system (head required) and pump (head available) curves.
-* The system minimum friction point - flow, velocity (in the same pipe diamater as in the plot above), and slurry head requirement.
+* The system minimum friction point - flow, velocity (in the same pipe diameter as in the plot above), and slurry head requirement.
-* The **Operating Point**, the right-hand intersection of the system and pump curves for slurry - flow, velocity, head requrement, and delivered production.
+* The **Operating Point**, the right-hand intersection of the system and pump curves for slurry - flow, velocity, head requirement, and delivered production.
 * A plot of the pressure gradeline - shows the pressure change and elevations along the pipe

 <img src="https://user-images.githubusercontent.com/9353408/189940930-af14bd12-5aaf-4790-8b1b-928a3b239789.png" width="125%" alt="Pipeline Tab">